 Beyond Leaning In: How to Negotiate to Get What You Want

-Now that you know how important it is to ask for want you want, come learn how to negotiate in a way that will get you what you need.
-For everyone of any gender identity who works at a company or freelances, who feels like a newb or an expert, this presentation will teach you effective, practical skills to improve your negotiations and deal confidently with conflicts.
+A workshop to teach folks how to negotiate effectively once they’ve “leaned in.”
+For everyone of any gender identity who works at a company or freelances, who feels like a newb or an expert, this presentation offers effective, practical skills to improve negotiations and deal confidently with conflicts.

 Freelancers Union, Freelance 360